openimagingdata/CDEStaging/report_representation/negative_statements.md

 - Small right and trace left pleural effusions unchanged.

 ## Mediastinum

+- LYMPH NODES: No acute change since prior CT abdomen pelvis 3/19/2024.

+- CHEST WALL: Heterogeneously enhancing left axillary/chest wall mass has not significantly changed since prior and measures 2.9 x 2.6 cm (2:44), previously 3.9 x 2.7 cm is unchanged soft tissue thickening and stranding involving the left pectoral and shoulder musculature.
+Subcutaneous nodule measuring 1.7 cm in posterior to left scapula (2:15) is also unchanged.

+- Small noncontrast feeding area in the right segmental branch of pulmonary artery (2:57), likely remnant of prior pulmonary thrombus.

+- Anterior pericardiac enhancing lymph node measures up to 9 mm, unchanged compared to most recent prior but increased in size compared to 2019.
+No enlarged supraclavicular, axillary, or hilar lymph nodes.

+- The thyroid gland is normal.
+No significant mediastinal, or hilar lymphadenopathy is seen.
+The cardiac chambers are within normal limits.
+There are stable postsurgical changes in the LEFT ventricular apex.
+There are no new or increased mediastinal or hilar lymph nodes.
+There are stable hypodensities in the thymus, best seen on image 49.

+- Unchanged lobulated fluid-attenuating focus in the right pericardial fat pad, measuring 4.2 x 3.1 cm (2:76), likely a pericardial cyst.

+- CHEST WALL: Near complete resolution of previously extensive fluid collection in the right axillary region and along the right lateral chest wall with drainage in place and minimal residual fluid collection measuring 2.1 x 1.4 cm (6:27), previously 15.5 x 5.2 cm.

+- Chest Wall / BREASTS: Normal.

 - There is an unchanged Morgagni hernia containing omental fat.